 Dscuss is not intended to provide anonymity.
 However, this can probably be achieved using anonymizers like Tor

-Dscuss is written in C and currently has the following dependencies:
+Dscuss is written in Go and currently has the following dependencies:

 Initially Dscuss was supposed to be built on top of the GNUnet framework, but later it was considered not suitable for the purposes of Dscuss.

 The source code is available under GPL3.
 To fetch the latest source code from the git repository, run the following command:

 git clone git://vminko.org/dscuss